fhinkel/nextjs-blog/_posts/How-do-I-get-Started-with-V8-Development.md

 ---
 title: How do I get Started with V8 Development?
 excerpt: 'Are you interested in understanding more about compilers, virtual machines, JavaScript engines, and maybe even want to contribute to V8?
-Have you never taken a compiler course (maybe no formal CS course) or no experience in C++?
-Fear not, nobody was born with that knowledge.
 You don’t need to understand all aspects of compilers to make a contribution.
 Here are some resources that might help you on the way.'
 coverImage: '/assets/blog/How-do-I-get-Started-with-V8-Development/img2.png'
 date: '2017-07-30T05:35:07.322Z'
 author: